BASEBALL CARDS UP

 In the following decades, several other companies like Goudey Gum Company, Play Ball and Bowman Gum began regularly mass producing baseball cards exclusively for collectors.
 These modern card sets featured colorful photographic images, biographical stats on the back and were sold nationwide in grocery and drug stores.
 The cards were inserted in wax sealed packs along with gum to entice children to purchase them.
 By the 1930s and 1940s, collecting baseball cards had become a mainstream American pastime, especially among young boys.
 Iconic stars of the era like Babe Ruth, Lou Gehrig and Joe DiMaggio achieved legendary status not only on the field but in the world of baseball cards as well.

-Read also: 1989 TOPPS BASEBALL CARDS MOST EXPENSIVE
+Read also: HOW TO UNSTICK BASEBALL CARDS

 The Golden Age of Baseball Cards